SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 ## Animals

 The natural denizens of every world, animals ferocious, atrocious, and precocious roam the lands between and among settlements of humanoids and other folk.
-Whether they graze or hunt, stay solitary or move in packs, fight danger or fly from it, all animals share a singular goal-to live.
+Whether they graze or hunt, stay solitary or move in packs, fight danger or fly from it, all animals share a singular goal—to live.
 Most animals are not monsters, but some are twisted by magic and malice to *become* monsters.
-A hero wouldn't mercilessly kill a pack of hungry wolves-but they'll slay rot-magic dire wolves created by vampires.
+A hero wouldn't mercilessly kill a pack of hungry wolves—but they'll slay rot-magic dire wolves created by vampires.
 In many cases, animals are more likely to be bystanders than threats in an encounter.

 ### Animal Traits